itsnikhil/blog/content/posts/mastering-concurrency-in-go.md

 ### Controlled concurrency

-The will create a bounded queue and limit goroutines  according to a set limit per seconds while execute in concurrent mode following bucketing/ short bursts pattern. **Use this** **when your program has many autonomous pieces independent of each other (non-autonomic) but you are rate limited due to some bottleneck.**
+The will create a bounded queue and limit goroutines  according to a set limit per seconds while execute in concurrent mode following bucketing/ short bursts pattern. **Use this** **when your program has many autonomous pieces independent of each other (non-atomic) but you are rate limited due to some bottleneck.**

 ```go
 const (